i2p/i2p.firefox/PRINCIPLES.md

 ### Strict Mode

-This is not on it's face as good as having an almost entirely unified browser fingerprint like Tor Browser attempts to have.
-It's a simple fact that 18 is greater than one.
+This is not on its face as good as having an almost entirely unified browser fingerprint like Tor Browser attempts to have.
+It is a simple fact that 18 is greater than one.
 Every active attempt to gain granularity from a browser outside of off-the-shelf Fingerprinting techniques is classified as "Fine" fingerprinting.
-It's unpredictable, and harder to defend against, more likely to exhibit novelty, and more likely to be affected by the host browser's security.
+It is unpredictable, and harder to defend against, more likely to exhibit novelty, and more likely to be affected by the host browser's security.
 When fingerprinters get this creative disabling Javascript by default is the most complete defense.
-This is the primary characteristic of Strict Mode, it disables Javascript by default with NoScript. **Strict Mode is the only** **partial defense against fine-fingerprinting offered by this product.** Even disabling Javascript does not close all fine fingerprinting vectors, but it does close most of them and reduce attack service significantly.
+This is the primary characteristic of Strict Mode, it disables Javascript by default with NoScript. **Strict Mode is the only** **partial defense against fine-fingerprinting offered by this product.** Even disabling Javascript does not close all fine fingerprinting vectors, but it does close most of them and reduce attack surface significantly.
 It is recommended in combination with Tor Browser, and attempts to be somewhat closer to Tor Browser than Usability Mode.
 It is the default mode of operation.